Lanoia/Catpocalypse/README.md

 ## Game Tips

-- Move around to avoid enemies that break through the wall
+- Move around to get better shooting angles
-- Prioritize enemies that are closest to your wall
+- Prioritize enemies that are already attacking the wall
 - Don't forget to reload when you have a moment of safety
 - Try to survive as many waves as possible to achieve a high score